Rock fever

 Rock fever and island fever are colloquial terms for a form of mental distress said to mainly afflict mainlanders who move to isolated islands, especially any of the Hawaiian islands or Guam.
-It is not a medical term or classification and has not been the focus of any serious research.
+It is neither a medical term nor a classification, and it has not been the focus of any serious research.
 It has been described as "an ailment" of feeling "stifled by [the island's] size and isolation", making its sufferers "anxious, irritated, desperate, and claustrophobic."
 It is often ascribed to homesickness.
-Rock fever has also been described as a feeling of isolation that could arise in any isolated place and afflict anyone, including native inhabitants.
+Rock fever has also been described as a feeling of isolation that could arise in any isolated place and affect anyone, including native inhabitants.